-Russell was among a group of physicians returning from the just the sixth annual convention of the American Medical Association in New York when the train, travelling north, began to lurch and shake.
+Russell belonged to a group of physicians returning from the sixth annual convention of the American Medical Association in New York.
+The train, travelling north, began to lurch and shake.

-From his seat in the third passenger car, Russell was unable to immediately see what was happening, but he would quickly find out.
+From his seat in the third passenger car, Russell couldn’t immediately see what was happening.
+But he would quickly find out.
 His train car abruptly snapped in two.
 The front end dropped down.
-The back end, where he was seated, remained suspended hanging off the edge of the Norwalk rail bridge across the Norwalk Harbor, and he was first hand witness to the first major railroad bridge accident in the United States.
+The back end, where he sat, remained suspended hanging off the edge of the Norwalk rail bridge across the Norwalk Harbor.
+And so he witnessed firsthand the first major railroad bridge accident in the United States.

-Railroading was still relatively new at that time, and accidents and derailments were part of the business as many safety features we know today had not been invented.
+Railroading was still relatively new at that time, and accidents and derailments were part of the business.
+Many safety features we know today had not been invented.

 By that point, it was too late.
-Investigations concluded that the train’s engineer, Edward Tucker, had failed to check the signal.
-Only recently returned to the line after being injured in another accident, Tucker was not overly familiar with the route and some accounts of the event say he was a fill-in on the train that day.
+Investigations concluded the train’s engineer, Edward Tucker, had failed to check the signal.
+He had only recently returned to the line after suffering an injury in another accident.
+Tucker was not overly familiar with the route.
+Some accounts of the event say he filled in for another engineer on the train that day.
 The train was supposed to be travelling at no more than six miles per hour when it crossed the bridge, but Tucker had it travelling at least 30 miles per hour.

 By the time Tucker threw on his brakes and reversed the engine, the result was inevitable.
 He and the fireman jumped from the cab of the train just before it crashed.

-The engine hurdled across the opening in the bridge and slammed into the abutment in the river.
+The engine hurdled across the opening in the bridge and slammed into the abutment in the harbor.
 The first car broke apart and submerged into the water and the second came down on top of it.
-In the third car where Russell was riding, the force of the impact snapped the car in two.
-One woman passenger was catapulted out of the gaping opening at the front of the car and down onto the cars in the river.
+In the third car, where Russell was riding, the force of the impact snapped it in two.
+One woman passenger catapulted out of the gaping opening at the front of the car and down onto the cars in the river.
 She miraculously survived with relatively minor injuries.

 Those in the cars in the water were not so fortunate.
 A reported 46 to 50 people perished, among them seven physicians and a new bride headed to Boston for her honeymoon.
 Dr. Russell assisted in rescuing as many passengers as he could and attempted to resuscitate those being pulled from the water who weren’t breathing.
 He reported in a published account of the accident that one victim was successfully resuscitated.